IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 in no time.

-However, if you are planning to use this installation to actually serve data to users, you'll most likely want to run under https.
-This makes the setup more complex; please refer to the discussion in the Appendix, ``I.`` for more information.
+However, if you are planning to use this installation to actually serve data to users, you'll most likely want to run under HTTPS.
+Please refer to the discussion in the Appendix, ``I.`` for more information on setting it up.
+Configuring HTTPS takes a little extra work.
+But note that the TwoRavens configuration can actually end up being simpler.
+If you use our recommended configuration for HTTPS (described in the Appendix), both the "TwoRavens URL" and "Dataverse URL" **will be the same**: ``https://{your hostname}``.

 Run the installer as::